 Of all the purchases you will make, buying a new car is probably the most complex one.
 There are various models and dealers, and if some cars are very affordable, others can easily cost more than a suburban home.
 Therefore, negotiating the price of your new car is a very noteworthy aspect of the buying process.
 While it is perfectly acceptable to pay the advertised price for a given model, many buyers expect to negotiate the final sale price.

 Negotiation leeway obviously depends on the dealer, as well as three other factors that come into play to indicate whether a particular car is easily negotiable.
-For more information on these factors, we visited Kingston Toyota, and discussed this with the sales representatives on site to determine the factors that influence the possibilities of negotiating a new car.
+For more information on these factors, we visited Honda Queensway, and discussed this with the sales representatives on site to determine the factors that influence the possibilities of negotiating a new car.